-You waste nine months of your life looking for parking spaces.
-That annoyance is finally over.
+You waste nine months of your life looking for somewhere to park, but that is about to change.

-- We don't need flying taxis or futuristic systems to shoot people through underground vacuum tubes to reinvent urban traffic.
-Sometimes a smart app is enough – for example, one that puts an end to bothersome parking space hunts once and for all.
-That’s exactly what the new Park and Joy app does.
-The service, first launched in Hamburg in October 2017, helps you find and pay for parking spaces quickly and reliably.
+- Reinventing urban transport doesn’t have to go as far as building flying taxis or sending people through futuristic underground vacuum tubes.
+A smart app is sometimes all that’s required – one that finally puts an end to the tedious search for a parking space, for instance.
+That’s exactly where the new Park and Joy app comes in.
+First introduced in Hamburg back in October 2017, it enables motorists to quickly and reliably find and pay for parking spaces.